 Embodied by Children’s Festival Chorus, CFC is school-year long curriculum open to all children 8 to 16+ years of age residing throughout southwestern Pennsylvania (and adjoining counties in Ohio and West Virginia).

-The Chorus consists of three choirs – Troubadour, Talisman and Bel Canto – offering a progression of increasingly demanding repertoires and vocal styles.
+The Chorus consists of three choirs – Troubadours, Talisman and Bel Canto – offering a progression of increasingly demanding repertoires and vocal styles.

-Children are invited to join Children’s Festival Chorus based on competitive auditions held in the spring, late summer and (for the first time this year) in the winter.
+Children are invited to join Children’s Festival Chorus based on competitive auditions held in the spring, late summer and in the winter.
 Choristers are instructed in vocal production, ear training, sight reading, construction and theory, rhythm and movement, and advanced repertoire.
 The children perform choral selections encompassing classical, folk, traditional and popular.
 Over the years, CFC’s choristers have mastered challenging selections and arrangements, sung from memory and in over 25 languages.

 The program encompasses approximately 40 weekly rehearsals plus typically 8 or more live performances.
 Attendance is mandatory at all rehearsals, and depending on the choir level, most performances.

 The program is tuition-based with chorus tuition ranging from $825.00 - $1625.00 (tuition is adjusted for singers entering the program mid-year).
 Choristers in the Talisman and Bel Canto choirs also are required to attend a week-long Summer Residency Camp, the cost of which is currently $650.00.
 CFC students receive over eighty hours of quality instruction each year, making the program an incredible bargain when compared to private lessons costing two to three times more per hour.

 CFC provides a needs-based Tuition Assistance Program as well as various payment options to allow children from all circumstances to participate.